 Why Did Native American Population Decline

-Nov 28, 2025 · 10 min read
+10 min read

 The story of the decline of the Native American population is a complex and tragic one, far removed from simple narratives.
-It's a story woven with threads of disease, displacement, warfare, and systemic oppression, all contributing to a devastating demographic shift.
+Worth adding: it's a story woven with threads of disease, displacement, warfare, and systemic oppression, all contributing to a devastating demographic shift.
 Understanding this decline requires acknowledging the profound impact of European colonization on the indigenous peoples of the Americas, and recognizing the lasting consequences that continue to resonate today.

 Disease: The Silent Epidemic

 Beyond smallpox, other diseases also took a heavy toll.
 Measles, influenza, and typhus, while less deadly than smallpox, still caused significant morbidity and mortality among Native Americans.
-These diseases often spread in waves, weakening already vulnerable populations and further disrupting their ability to maintain their traditional ways of life.
+Even so, these diseases often spread in waves, weakening already vulnerable populations and further disrupting their ability to maintain their traditional ways of life.
 The cumulative effect of these epidemics was devastating, leading to a sharp decline in population numbers and a loss of cultural knowledge and traditions.

 Displacement and Loss of Land